kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

  - Implementers are encouraged to support "extended" filters.
  - "Custom" filters have no API guarantees across implementations.

-Specifying a core filter multiple times has unspecified or custom conformance.
+Specifying a core filter multiple times has unspecified or implementation-specific conformance.

 All filters are expected to be compatible with each other except for the URLRewrite and RequestRedirect filters, which may not be combined.
 If an